SARAH KINSLEY @ ROYALE 10/13

 She knew the crowd would not let her leave without saying goodbye, so they cheered her back onto the stage, where she played the highly anticipated song, “The King.”

-“Thank you so much, I am really [explicit] proud of this album.”
+“Thank you so much, I am really fucking proud of this album.”

 She finished her encore with, “Oh No Darling!”

 Sarah Kinsley left me speechless in the end.
 It was an incredible performance.
-If I could experience that show again, I would in an instant.
+If I could experience that show again, I would do so in an instant.
 Her voice is stunning, and her stage presence is energizing.
 It is like watching art being created in front of your eyes.
-She is such an amazing performer and an even kinder human.
+She is such a fantastic performer and an even kinder human.
 I cannot wait to watch her grow as an artist.